Why Sharon Stone's Thoughts on Meryl Streep Are Raising Eyebrows Across the Internet - News Break

 Why Sharon Stone's Thoughts on Meryl Streep Are Raising Eyebrows Across the Internet

+Watch: Meryl Streep Wishes Her Hubby Happy Birthday.
 A recent Sharon Stone interview clearly ended up going in a direction that the reporter wasn't expecting.
-While promoting her recent memoir, The Beauty of Living Twice, the 63-year-old actress took part in a Zoomer interview that was published last month before suddenly picking up social media attention on Tuesday, June 22 for her extensive comments about Meryl Streep.
-During the sit-down, the interviewer cited a line from Sharon's book in which the Basic Instinct star addressed women competing for Hollywood jobs by writing, "It was put to us that there could be room for only one."
-The reporter then started to ask, "So when you finally got to work with Meryl...www.imdb.com
+While promoting her recent memoir, The Beauty of Living Twice, the 63-year-old actress took part in a Zoomer interview that was published last month before suddenly picking up social media attention on Tuesday, June 22 for her extensive comments about Meryl Streep.www.eonline.com